 Step 1 – SCCM 1810 Prerequisite Check

 We will first do a prerequisite check before installing SCCM 1810 update.
 In my lab setup, i got an error and two warnings during SCCM prerequisite check.
 The error was pending system restart which I fixed by rebooting the server.
-However those two SQL related warnings is something that i ignored and went ahead with installation.
-I will be covering about it in next post.
+However those two SQL related warnings is something that I ignored and went ahead with installation.

 Open the ConfigMgrPrereq.log file located on C: drive of site server.
 Look for the line at the end which reads Prerequisite checking is completed.
 That confirms the prerequisite check is passed/complete.
 If you see any warnings or errors during prerequisite check, that should be logged in log file.

-Now that the update is ready to install, right click Configuration Manager 1810 update and click Install Update Pack.
+Now that the SCCM 1810 update is ready to install, right click Configuration Manager 1810 update and click Install Update Pack.

 - Configuration Manager site server updates and console updates.